jaliagag/linux_2020/dxc.md

     - mail.info -/var/log/mail.info
   - you may lose some messages during a system crash if your are using caching mode
   - using caching mode can improve I/O performance

+##

+- Partitions: When a disk is partitioned, it's divided into parts.
+Each part is called a partition.
+Partitioning a disk allows you to allocate different parts of the disk for different purposes.
+Having different partition protects the OS.
+-